The Site Search report shows you what people search for on your website using the internal search engine (if you have one on your site).

 - If your website uses different queries you’ll need to add them to the website’s settings.

-If you want to add queries to the site search tracking, follow these steps:
+If you want to add queries to the site search tracking globally for all websites, follow these steps:

 - Scroll down until you see the Site search tracking.